Bug report #12212

 (In a singlepart layer one could just remove all such one-vertex lines by finding all layer features with length 0, but for multipart geometries this of course doesn't work.)

-#1 Updated by Daan Goedkoop over 6 years ago
+#1 Updated by Daan Goedkoop almost 8 years ago

 Geom does not allow such shapes; the vector -> check geometry validity tool does indeed report such single-vertex "lines" as an error.
 So I guess that it is not a bug at all, that the "Multipart to Singleparts" function/script fails in this case.